EQAR/deqar-docs/docs/data_submission.md

 <https://backend.deqar.eu/submissionapi/v1/swagger/>

-Please note that new records for institutions not currently represented in DEQAR should be submitted separately.
-To submit institution records, please use the dedicated CSV template or webform (see [Creating a New Institution Record](creating-institution-records)).
+Please note that new records for institutions not currently represented in DEQAR should be submitted separately beforehand.
+Please use the dedicated [CSV template described above](institution_data.md#how-to-provide-data).

 |ELEMENT NAME |REQUIRED |ONE/MANY |EXAMPLE |
 |:--------------------------------------------|:------------|:---------|:-----------------------|